Heart of a Child

-Heart of a Child is a 1958 British drama film adapted from the 1940 novel of the same title by Phyllis Bottome, directed by Clive Donner.
-It stars Jean Anderson and Donald Pleasence.
+Heart of a Child is a 1958 British second feature ('B') drama film directed by Clive Donner and starring Jean Anderson and Donald Pleasence.
+It was adapted by Leigh Vance from the 1940 novel of the same title by Phyllis Bottome.

 Plot

 During wartime rationing, Karl, a young Austrian boy, is beaten by his father, Spiel, who threatens to sell the boy's St. Bernard dog to the butcher to pay for food for the family.
 However, much to the father's fury, Karl sells the dog himself to a kindly veterinarian.
 The dog, with the help of Maria, a spinster, then rescues Karl after he is trapped in a snowstorm.
 Maria ends up marrying the vet, and Karl's father ends up letting Karl keep the dog.